-By now, you’re filled with determination to study and get this thing over with… but how?
+You’re filled with determination to study and get this thing over with… but how?
 Where do you even begin?

 You may be lost and not sure where to start heading from here.
-Like you just ran into a dead end in an unfamiliar part of town and your phone’s about to die (which is why I finally got a charger for my car after months of denial about how good my phone’s battery actually is).
+Like you just ran into a dead-end in an unfamiliar part of town and your phone’s about to die (which is why I finally got a charger for my car after months of denial about how good my phone’s battery actually is).

 Here’s a first step that will narrow down your routes and simplify the sudoku of choices…